 End Time: This is hard to predict, as we keep going until a single champion is determined, but likely between 11:30 and noon.
 If your child exits in a round, you may leave but we hope that you’re able to stay to see the champion crowned.
 If you leave, we would appreciate your being respectful of the students who are still competing.

 Parking: The best parking option is the Lincoln Garage, identified on the attached map and located across the street from the SUB, also at the corner of University Dr. and Lincoln Ave.
 We will provide you with free parking and I will send out information about that a week before the Bee.

 Who May Attend?: Everyone is welcome!
 Please bring your friends, families and neighbors (service animals are also welcome)!
 We are also encouraging each school to get the word out so classmates come to cheer our spellers on.
 The Final Local Bee is open to the public, at no charge.
-If you have friends or relatives who cannot be here in person, KIVI- TV will again livestream the bee on the Internet (last year, the grandmother of one student was able to cheer on her grandson from Africa!).
+If you have friends or relatives who cannot be here in person, KIVI- TV will again livestream the bee on their Facebook page.

 Format of the Final Local Bee